backdrop-contrib/nice_menus/README.txt

 Customization
 -------------
 The module includes a default CSS layout file (nice_menus_default.css) which is loaded for all pages.
-If you don't like the default layout, it is suggested that you create a separate customized CSS file, and replace the default CSS file at Administer -> Themes -> Configure -> Global settings -> "Path to custom nice menus CSS file".
+If you don't like the default layout, it is suggested that you create a separate customized CSS file, and replace the default CSS file at
+Administer -> Themes -> Configure -> Global settings -> "Path to
+custom nice menus CSS file".
 This ensures smooth future upgrades as no editing of the module files is necessary.
-NOTE: you should not edit the regular nice_menus.css file since this contains the "logic" that makes Nice menus work.
+NOTE: you should not edit the regular nice_menus. css file since this contains the "logic" that makes Nice menus work.

 To help understand the CSS, the HTML looks like this, where x is a number;